nehaanil79/FIFA-ML-RECOMMENDER/README.md

 Language: Python
 Libraries: Pandas, NumPy, Scikit-learn (for K-Means and distance metrics)
 Interface: ipywidgets (for the interactive player selection input), IPython.

+How to View & Run:
+For Static Preview: View the FIFA_ML_Reccomender.ipynb file in this repository.
+For Live Interactive Version: Click the button below to run the agent directly in your browser via Google Colab.